SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### access

-Set to `no` if `access=no`, `destination` if `access=destination`, where `access` has been derived from `foot` if set and appropriate.
+Set to `no` if `access=private` or `access=no`, `destination` if `access=destination`, where `access` has been derived from `foot` if set and appropriate.
 This schema tries to give a pedestrian-centric view of access-rights.
-Note that the access logic here differs from that used for parking features (for cars, bicycles and motorcycles) in "land1".
-See the "land1" layer below for that.
+Note that the access logic here differs from that used for parking features (for cars, bicycles and motorcycles) in `land1`.
+See the `land1` layer below for that.

 ### oneway